Bone Worx, LLC

 Social (active)

 • We all know that socialization is an essential part of being happy and fulfilled as a human, and it's no different for dogs.
-Social enrichment includes anything where your dog will meet new people or other dogs.
+Social enrichment encompasses any activity where your dog will interact with new people or other dogs.

 Physical (active)

-• Physical enrichment in the form of human interaction is an essential part of a dog's life - otherwise known as training!
-Training with your dog builds the relationship and trust between dog and human.
-It provides social interaction, stimulation, and it's fun!
+• Physical enrichment, in the form of human interaction, is an essential part of a dog's life, also known as training.
+Training with your dog fosters the relationship and trust between you and your dog.
+It provides social interaction and stimulation, and it's a lot of fun!

 Environmental or Exploration (active)

-• This is the most important type of enrichment that often gets ignored.
-This is about making your dog's living space interesting and stimulating.
-Keeping your dog in the same environment every day will lead to boredom and often destructive behaviors, which can also be self-harming, such as licking and chewing of paws.
+• This is the most important type of enrichment that is often overlooked.
+This is about making your dog's living space an interesting and stimulating environment.
+Keeping your dog in the same environment every day can lead to boredom and often results in destructive behaviors, which can also be self-harming, such as excessive licking and chewing of paws.

 Olfactory (active)

 • Dogs love to use their noses, and it's not surprising that they have up to 300 million olfactory receptors in their noses, compared to about 6 million in humans.
-Dogs sniff everything, which is why enrichment is so much fun.
+Dogs sniff everything, which is why enrichment is such a fun activity.

 Cognitive or Mental (active)

 • Cognitive enrichment engages your dog's brain.
-Cognitive enrichment includes any activity that requires your dog to think, gives them a job, or uses multiple senses at once.
+Cognitive enrichment encompasses any activity that requires your dog to think, assigns them a task, or engages multiple senses simultaneously.
 This type of enrichment can also keep your dog occupied for a while and increase their overall fitness.

 Enrichment is excellent for puppies, and there's so much you can utilize during puppyhood.
 Studies show that puppies engaged 64% of their time with enrichment toys and activities if given a choice.
 That's 64% less time trying to destroy couches and shoes!